-Within Glasgow City, services are organised by care groups (children, adult, older people and primary care), with a strategic centre (including strategic planning and finance) and three operational areas.
+Within the city of Glasgow, services are organised by care groups (children, adult, older people and primary care), with a strategic centre (including strategic planning and finance) and three operational areas.
 These three operational areas are known as localities, to support service delivery.
 Those localities are North West, North East and South and Locality Plans have been developed for each locality which supports delivery of the Strategic Plan.